Customer Experience for an Online Marketplace: How Can Your Brand Impress Shoppers?

 Hubspot found that 92% of customers would stop purchasing from an online store after just 3 bad service experiences.
 On the other hand, 95% of respondents to a Microsoft Dynamics survey said that quality service is important for customer loyalty.

 Customers don’t expect much from brands, on this front.
-They just want support that is easy to access, personable, and seamless.
-Despite the rise and convenience of artificial intelligence, a large majority of customers still prefer human interaction of some kind.
+Basically, they just want support that’s personable, easy to access, and seamless.
+Despite the rise and convenience of artificial intelligence, most customers still prefer human interaction of some kind.

 One easy step to implement immediately is to make the contact page easy to find.
 Don’t try to get too creative with the page name.
 Tried and true titles like “Contact,” “Help,” or “Support” work great.

 Likewise, customers don’t want to search all over your site to find the appropriate link.
-Make it easy for them to find, and then have systems in place to offer them the help that they’re looking for.
+Therefore, make it easy for them to find, and have systems in place to offer them the help that they’re looking for.

 With so many different vendors and sellers, customers can get lost in marketplaces like an unsupervised kid in a shopping mall.
-Search functions make it easy for them to find the specific brand or product they’re looking for.
+Thankfully, search functions make it easy for them to find the specific brand or product they’re looking for.

-72% of ecommerce sites don’t live up to customer expectations around their site search functions.
+Here’s the problem: 72% of e-commerce sites don’t live up to customer expectations around their site search functions.
 This can damage the customer’s experience and make them frustrated enough to move to a different marketplace.

-Here are a few questions you can ask to see if your search function is set up for success.
+Here are a few questions that can help you determine if your search function is set up for success:

 • Is your search bar easy to find?

-• Is it big enough to accommodate common queries?
+• Is your search bar big enough to accommodate common queries?

 • Are the top results closely related to the query?

-• Do you utilise autocomplete or suggested queries that help your customers?
+• Do you use autocomplete or suggested queries that help your customers?

 • Is your error tolerance strong enough to make up for mistakes customers might enter?

-If you’re able to respond “yes,” to these questions, your marketplace is probably in pretty good shape.
+If your response to all these questions is “yes,” then your marketplace is probably in pretty good shape.
 If not, you may want to make some adjustments so your customers are less likely to get lost.

 Getting people to sign up for an account is a great end goal for a marketplace, and one of the easiest ways to do this is by only allowing those with accounts to make a purchase.

-But from an experience standpoint, this doesn’t prove to be as helpful as you might think.
+However, from an experience standpoint, this isn’t as helpful as you might think.

-While it does allow you to have contact info for every buyer, it also has the potential to damage the customer experience.
-Some buyers may want to make a purchase without fully committing to an account.
+True, making site visitors start accounts allows you to have contact info for every buyer.
+Unfortunately, it can also damage the marketplace customer experience.
+Some buyers want to purchase without fully committing to an account.
 At this point in the internet age, customers have a harder time trusting brands that push their products too heavily.
 They don’t just hand out information to brands they’re unsure about.

-Trust and experience go hand in hand with customers.
-Though it may not happen as quickly, allowing guest checkout helps build that trust in the beginning stages of the customer journey, which will lead to better experiences later on.
+Bascically, trust and experience go hand in hand with customers.
+Though it may not happen as quickly, allowing guest checkout helps build that trust in the beginning stages of the customer journey.
+Ultimately, this will lead to better experiences later on.

-There are some additional perks for your marketplace to utilise guest checkout as well, including:
+There are additional perks for your marketplace to implement guest checkout as well, including:

 • Reduced checkout times